KursusIAlgoritmer/Eksamen/QuickSortOpgaver.md

 Suppose that the initial random shuffle is omitted.
 Give six arrays of ten elements for which Quick.sort() uses the worst-case number of compares

+## 2.3.13
+What is the recursive depth of quicksort, in the best, worst, and average cases?
+This is the size of the stack that the system needs to keep track of the recursive calls.
+See Exercise 2.3.20 for a way to guarantee that the recursive depth is logarithmic in the worst case.